Welcome to David Wright's home page

 In Nortel Networks I was responsible for Directory Products (making large databases fast), and then became a senior consultant working on Network Management and Calling Card systems with customers such as Mercury and Energis.

 In December 2001 I joined Energis, the UK alternative telecommunications supplier, as a Service Designer in ISP Services, working on the development of Dial IP and Broadband services.
-I am now in the Network Optimisation and Economics group, where I develop systems for reporting and modelling network use.
+I then joined the Network Optimisation and Economics group, where I develop systems for reporting and modelling network use.
+This rôle continued when Energis was taken over by Cable & Wireless.

 I was a news admin in the 80's, and since 1991 I have been a member of Group-Advice, a small group of experienced Usenet people who assist the news.announce.newgroups moderator, David Lawrence, and help people who want to create Usenet news groups.